 The Design Museum’s pioneering programme of exhibitions, educational projects and its collection have made it the definitive voice for contemporary design.
 The museum encourages debate: everyone from Dieter Rams to Vivienne Westwood.
 We teach, we entertain, we collect.
 We publish on paper and on the net.
 We make a difference.
 But we could do much more.
 The success of our vision has created the opportunity for the building of a new Design Museum.
 A museum for the 21st century.

-We have spent the last four years carefully evaluating a range of options.
 The best fit for our ambitions is to relocate to what was the former Commonwealth Institute on London’s Kensington High Street.
 This much loved modern landmark from the1960s, a grade 2* listed building, will be carefully restored by John Pawson.

-It will offer three times more space, for more exhibitions, more education programmes and a place for our permanent collection.
+It will offer three times more space, for more exhibitions, more learning programmes and a place for our permanent collection.
 More importantly, it will give the museum a greater voice in championing our future, because, more than ever, the future has to work better.

 Here’s how you can help.
 The Design Museum is a charity that raises over 95 per cent of its running costs from admissions, trading, membership, donations and sponsors.
 The Heritage Lottery Fund and a number of generous individuals are supporting us with development funding to build a bigger Design Museum.